decentralized-identity/bbs-signature/spec.md

 ## Choice of Signature Primitive

 BBS signatures can be implemented on any pairing-friendly curve.
 Using BLS12-381 the signature achieves close to 128-bit security, and is the recommended curve at this time.

+## Nonce selection

+The proofs generated in this specification insures that the key material was applied on the specified nonce.
+A verifier-specified cryptographically random nonce provides strong protections against replay attacks.
+In some settings, proofs can be generated in a non-interactive fashion; in this case verifiers MUST be able to verify the uniqueness of the nonce values (provers could use a unique verifier ID combined with a timestamp to help with this).

+The proof generation acts a digital signature on the nonce, which could be used to design BBS+ based digital signature mechanisms.
+In this case, the nonce could be the hash digest of the message to sign, and the resulting proofs (potentially containing disclosed attribute values) would form the signature.

 # IANA Considerations